 So, about me… you can see my profile in the sidebar and you can sign up to receive email notifications of future blogs and info, or connect with me on social media (I’d love that).
 I love home renovation and investment, and have started blogging about my results in the hopes of helping and inspiring others who might want to go down this path of home renovation and sales.

 In my posts, I will do my best to provide links to the products I’ve used.
 (As an Amazon Associate I earn from qualifying purchases.)
-This blog will take you room by room through the house, but if there’s any other info you’d like, please feel free to comment or message me, and I will be sure to answer.
+This current home renovation blog will take you room by room through a 1960’s ranch style house renovation, but if there’s any other info you’d like, please feel free to comment or message me, and I will be sure to answer.
 I always wanted someone to be transparent with me regarding work done, supplies, time involved, costs, etc before I got into a project, and I’m happy to be transparent with you if it will help you in your next steps.

 Now, back to the house….

 You could actually barely see the front of the house due to the overgrowth of plants and landscaping that had gotten out of control.

 Here’s another picture showing more of the house once we cut down some of the plants.
 You can see the roof was a white foam-ish material, and there was a garage but this garage had rotten wood on the outside and didn’t appear to be permitted, so we thought it was best to remove the rotten exterior wall and open it up.

 Here’s the “after” photo of the front, showing the opened up garage, and a brand new roof.
 We kept the Sago Palms and repainted the house to a more modern color, and painted the decorative designs that were part of the house and that now look like beautiful intricate shutters.

 The paint colors used in this home renovation were, Sherwin Williams Refuge for the door, Sherwin Williams Agreeable Gray for the body, and then Black and White for the trim and accents.